opendocsg/slw-judgments-backfill/2008_SGHC_90/report.md

 **Introduction**

-1       This was an appeal by the Public Prosecutor against the decision of the district judge in District Arrest Case No 25056 of 2007 in sentencing the respondent to a fine of $6,000 or two months’ imprisonment in default of payment of the fine (see _PP v Neo Boon Seng_ [2007] SGDC 339).
+1       This was an appeal by the Public Prosecutor against the decision of the district judge in District Arrest Case No 25056 of 2007 in sentencing the respondent to a fine of $6,000 or two months’ imprisonment in default of payment of the fine (see _PP v Neo Boon Seng_ <span class="citation">[2007] SGDC 339</span>).
 The respondent had pleaded guilty to one charge of dishonestly misappropriating property under s 403 of the Penal Code (Cap 224, 1985 Rev Ed), which states:

  Dishonest misappropriation of property.